The Review Rate Fallacy: Why a 100% Review Rate Doesn’t Guarantee Improved Quality Metrics

 Inefficient workflows continue to be a problem that affects everyone in healthcare including clinicians facing burnout due to high administrative burden, and CDI departments facing staffing shortages.
 Automating non-clinical or administrative work is essential for healthcare organization survival¹.

 Healthcare providers nationwide are facing staffing challenges, and CDI departments aren’t exempt from feeling the pinch, especially as nursing shortages continue to rise².
 With ever increasing staffing shortages it is vitally important to identify opportunities to automate workflows and minimize human toil on administrative tasks and operations.
 The Office of the National Coordinator for Health Information Technology (ONC) recently led a project to identify priorities that could accelerate health care workflow automation through the use of health IT and modern computing.
 One of the areas that could be greatly impacted by automation through technology was healthcare operations and more specifically, healthcare administrative workflows.
-An area considered “ripe” for automation was clinical documentation.
+An area considered “ripe” for automation was clinical documentation

 The purpose of a CDI program is to ensure that the clinical picture of the patient, the conditions being monitored and treated, are accurately reflected in the documentation and final codes.
 However, not every record has documentation opportunity.
 National surveys indicate that query rates are typically less than 30%, indicating that upwards of 70% records are reviewed unnecessarily.
 (ACDIS blog, 2018) With many CDI teams operating at historically low staffing levels, it becomes imperative to enable CDIS to work at top of license on the most impactful records, and reduce administrative toil – such as reviewing cases with no opportunity.
 To maximize documentation program resources, it becomes essential to identify the records with opportunity to minimize review effort on records without opportunity.